 Katrina Eugenia is a painter from New Jersey, living in New York City.
-She is also a photographer and writer providing branded content for clients including Christine Lingerie, Joanna Vargas Skincare, Macy's, Cushman and Wakefield, Moët and Philosophy.
+She is also a photographer and writer providing branded content for clients including Christine Lingerie, Joanna Vargas Skincare, 37 Actives, Hum Nutrition, Macy's, Cushman and Wakefield, Moët and Philosophy.

 Katrina's portraits include that of David Thornton, Lewis H. Lapham, Joanna Vargas, Oliver Stone and more.
-In 2014 she shot behind-the-scenes photojournalism for Steven Klein.
+In 2014 she shot behind-the-scenes photojournalism for Steven Klein’s ‘Secret Project’ with Madonna.
 In 2015 she was the still photographer for a feature film starring Alec Baldwin, Demi Moore, and Dylan Mcdermott.

 Her line of Limited Edition Signed Notecards depicting iconic NYC buildings are carried by The Morgan Library in New York and her Limited Edition Notecard of her piece, 'Papa's Pool Where his Boxing Ring Once Stood' is carried by the Hemingway House and Museum in Key West, FL.

-Eugenia has also appeared in front of the camera for magazines such as Esquire and Men's Fitness.
+Eugenia has appeared in front of the camera for magazines including Esquire and Men's Fitness.
 Katrina posed for David LaChapelle, featured in his latest books, 'Lost and Found' and 'Good News,' published in November 2017 with Taschen books.

 Eugenia interned for Bruce Weber while studying photography at Pratt Institute.
 She is credited for assisting with his book: CARTIER I LOVE YOU (Celebrating 100 years of Cartier in America).